Autonetic/guides/how-to-create-paginations-with-php-only.md

 Display X Posts, Next Page

-Based on your query, I'll provide a PHP class that displays a specified number of posts (e.g., 10) and then allows navigation to the next page of posts.
-This implementation is not specific to WordPress, as you requested.
+A simple PHP class that displays a specified number of posts (e.g., 10) and then allows navigation to the next page of posts.
+This implementation is not specific to WordPress or any other CMS.

 **Post Paginator Class**
 ```php